Nail and Teeth Basics

 Floss once a day, and do so before brushing rather than after.
 The purpose of flossing is to dislodge what the brush cannot reach, and if you floss after brushing, the dislodged material remains in your mouth until the next brushing, which is not efficient but merely ritualistic.

 See a dentist twice a year.
-This is not a suggestion calibrated to your schedule or your comfort with medical environments; it is a minimum standard, and one that admits of no negotiation.
+This is not a suggestion to be calibrated to your schedule or your comfort with medical environments; it is a minimum standard, and one that admits of no negotiation.
 Teeth do not heal.
-What is lost is lost permanently, and prevention is not merely better than cure; in this case, it is the only option available to you.
+What is lost is lost permanently, and the dentist you avoid now is the dentist delivering worse news later.